The Most Common Mistakes Made By StartupsOctober 10, 2018

 1. Researchers Will Be More Involved in Coworking Spaces

-Researchers from large corporations are always interested in learning about the most efficient ways to increase production, morale and satisfaction in the workplace.
+Researchers from large corporations are always interested in learning about the most efficient ways to increase production, morale, and satisfaction in the workplace.
 Coworking spaces involve various groups and individuals working toward separate goals within the same space, which allows for an interesting research environment.
-It also allows for collaboration efforts between individuals, startup teams and innovative researchers from larger companies.
+It also allows for collaborative efforts between individuals, startup teams, and innovative researchers from larger companies.
 The results will likely benefit everyone involved and could lead to an entirely different mindset about the workplace.

 2. Coworking Spaces will Expand into Needed Areas

-States like Illinois, Ohio, Indiana and Michigan are all seeing big coworking companies expand into their cities.
-There is such high demand that some companies are even planning multiple locations within the same area.
-According to data from Forbes, experts are predicting that up to 50 percent of the work force will be self-employed freelancers by the year 2020.
+States like Illinois, Ohio, Indiana, and Michigan are all seeing big coworking companies expand into their cities.
+There is such a high demand that some companies are even planning multiple locations within the same area.
+According to data from Forbes, experts are predicting that up to 50 percent of the workforce will be self-employed freelancers by the year 2020.
 Many of those people will be using coworking spaces, and that isn’t even including the employees of larger companies that will be moved from offices into these spaces.

 The decent quality of life and low cost of living is another reason that companies and freelancers alike will be eyeing the Midwest in the coming years.
 The coasts are becoming too expensive for many people, which means the Midwest can expect to see plenty of growth before long.

 3. Coworking Spaces will Grow to Be More Niche